kowainik/treap/README.md

 ## When to use this package?

-Use this package when you want:
+    Use this package when you want the following operations be fast:

 1. Access elements by index.
 2. Insert elements by index.